Allen94232/Computer-Animation-2025/README.md

 Build in Visual Studio (Release or Debug mode).
 Executables will be in the respective `bin` folders.

+**For Final Project:**
+1. Install Unity Hub and Unity 2022 LTS
+2. Open the `Final Project` folder in Unity Hub
+3. Wait for Unity to import all assets and packages
+4. Open the main scene: `Assets/Scenes/Main Scene.unity`
+5. Press Play in Unity Editor to test
+6. Build for your target platform via File → Build Settings

 ### Cross-Platform Build with CMake

 **Note**: CMake build is not well-tested.
 Windows + Visual Studio is recommended.
+**Note**: This applies to HW1, HW2, HW3 only.
+Final Project requires Unity.
 #### Prerequisites
 - CMake (version >= 3.14)
 - C++ Compiler (GCC, Clang, or MSVC)